Washington Mom Of 2 Vanishes After "A Date With Danger"

 Bill was ruled out as a suspect, and so were several other men who were seen with Nancy.
 But authorities discovered liaisons that Nancy had been keeping private, and said that this made it difficult to find people to question.

-James said that on the night in question, he saw the door slightly open and went inside to look for Nancy.
+The man allegedly said that on the night in question, he saw the door slightly open and went inside to look for Nancy.

 The case is still open and active, but police admit that over the years tips have become fewer and father between.